ReactiveX/RxKotlin/README.md

 ## Usage with Other Rx Libraries

 RxKotlin can be used in conjunction with other Rx and Kotlin libraries, such as [RxAndroid](https://github.com/ReactiveX/RxAndroid), [RxBinding](https://github.com/JakeWharton/RxBinding), and [TornadoFX](https://github.com/edvin/tornadofx)/[RxKotlinFX](https://github.com/thomasnield/RxKotlinFX).
-These libraries and RxKkotlin are modular, and RxKotlin is merely a set of extension functions to RxJava that can be used with these other libraries.
+These libraries and RxKotlin are modular, and RxKotlin is merely a set of extension functions to RxJava that can be used with these other libraries.
 There should be no overlap or dependency issues.

 ## Build